 - Salt to taste

-- 1 Tsp Red chilli powder lal mirch ka powder
+- 1 teaspoon Red chilli powder lal mirch ka powder

 - 2 green chillis chopped

-Cook for 2-3 minutes in 2-3 more minutes on slow heat.
-Add 1-2 tbsp of water if required.
+- Cook for 2-3 minutes in 2-3 more minutes on slow heat.
+Add 1-2 tablespoon of water if required.